Himanshuxone/declare/README.md

 ## Getting Started

-Learn how to declare variables in go along with slices, array, map and other data structures.
+Learn how to work with go.
 Also consists some examples to nested maps.

 ## Deployment